HarvardMapCollection/tutorials/qgis/clip/index.md

 ## Clip by geography

 1. Set up your QGIS project so that the layer list contains:
-- Census tracts in the state of Massachusetts [Download](https://downgit.github.io/#/home?url=https://github.com/HarvardMapCollection/tutorials/blob/main/sample-data/ma-tracts-2019.geojson)
+- Census tracts in the state of Massachusetts.
+This is the file we just made above.
+You can also [download it here](https://downgit.github.io/#/home?url=https://github.com/HarvardMapCollection/tutorials/blob/main/sample-data/ma-tracts-2019.geojson)
-- The boundary of the municipality of Cambridge [Download](https://downgit.github.io/#/home?url=https://github.com/HarvardMapCollection/tutorials/blob/main/sample-data/cambridge.geojson)
+- The boundary of the municipality of Cambridge.
+We haven't done anything with this data yet, and if you haven't yet downloaded it, you can [do so here](https://downgit.github.io/#/home?url=https://github.com/HarvardMapCollection/tutorials/blob/main/sample-data/cambridge.geojson)

 2. Check to make sure your project looks something like this:
 ![QGIS document showing map of census tracts.
 On top of the census tracts is a polygon for the boundary of Cambridge, MA.
 These are the only two layers in the layer list.](media/3.png)